Topic: Recommender Systems for a Connected Customer Journey

 Researcher: This research project will be carried out by ESR 13 Daniel Mora.

-Host Supervisor: This position is available with Dr. Dirk Werth.
+Host Supervisor: This position is supervised by Dr. Dirk Werth.
 Dirk Werth is Managing & Scientific Director of the AWS Institute.
 Prior to this, he worked at the German Research Centre for Artificial Intelligence (DFKI) where he has been Vice President for Innovation and Research and Head of a Research Group.
 He has been advisor, manager, coordinator and principal researcher in various industrial, national and European RTD projects.
 His main expertise is in enterprise software, recommender systems, mobile services and business process management.

 Host Institution: The AWS institute for digitized products and processes (AWSi) is an independent research centre that aims to foster research and innovation.
 It focuses on digitization of economy and society.
 The institute is committed to develop new technologies and think ahead business models.
 It places great value on combining applied research with innovation and entrepreneurship.
 The main topics of AWSi are the gradual and disruptive digitization.
 This comprises concepts and technologies which transforms or substitutes existing products and business processes.